Search sheldonbrown.com and sheldonbrown.org

 Information on less-common tires and tire sizes is especially valuable.

+It is possible, though, to get accuracy to better than 1/2 of 1% using a bicycl computer.
 You will need to round the result of a roll-out test to the nearest whole number.
-If accuracy is important, for example, to measure out a route for a bike club ride, choose a computer calibrated in millimeters or in 100ths of an inch -- and which displays hundredths of a kilometer or mile.
+Choose a computer with a tire-size inputin millimeters or in 100ths of an inch -- and which displays hundredths of a kilometer or mile.
 You might carry a small digital voice recorder on a lanyard around your neck, turn it on and record the bicycle computer's reading for each turn along the ride, then enter the distances into a spreadsheet later to construct your cue sheet.

 |A||Circumference in inches|